iMissile/Self.Writing/Notes/DataScience_notes.md

 ## Math
 - [The lavaan package](https://lavaan.ugent.be/) is developed to provide useRs, researchers and teachers a free open-source, but commercial-quality package for latent variable modeling.
 You can use lavaan to estimate a large variety of multivariate statistical models, including path analysis, confirmatory factor analysis, structural equation modeling and growth curve models.
 - COOL!
 [Conveyal R5 Routing Engine](https://github.com/conveyal/r5).
 R5: Rapid Realistic Routing on Real-world and Reimagined networks
+- [SageMath](https://www.sagemath.org/) is a free open-source mathematics software system licensed under the GPL.
+It builds on top of many existing open-source packages: NumPy, SciPy, matplotlib, Sympy, Maxima, GAP, FLINT, R and many more.

 # 25.05.2024